geoffreybennett/alsa-scarlett-gui/README.md

 have a bunch of proprietary functionality that required a kernel driver to be written specifically for those devices.

-Linux kernel support (“ALSA Focusrite Scarlett Gen 2/3 Mixer Driver”) for the proprietary functionality was first added in:
+Linux kernel support (the “ALSA Focusrite Scarlett2 USB Protocol Mixer Driver”) for the proprietary functionality was first added in:
 - Scarlett Gen 2: Linux 5.4 (bugs fixed in Linux 5.14)
 - Scarlett Gen 3: Linux 5.14
 - Clarett+ 8Pre: Linux 6.1